-Now that I have my own family, I feel responsible for many of our family decisions on purchases, energy consumptions, and chemicals used, and I try to make my household life-style more eco-friendly.
+Now that I have my own family, I feel responsible for many of our family decisions on purchases, energy consumption, and chemicals used, and I try to make my household lifestyle more eco-friendly.

-The trick to go green is doing it in a practical way, so it becomes part of your life style.
+The trick to going green is doing it in a practical way, so it becomes part of your lifestyle.

 You must keep doing the things you already do, without creating more work for yourself, but choose the greener option available.

 Be the change you want to see in the world.— Mahatma Gandhi